lgw2/lgw2.github.io/_teaching/csci112-spring-2023/lectures/lecture1.md

 ### Copying files from the server to your local computer

-You can use the	`scp` command to copy files from your the server to your local computer.
-The first argument is where to copy from and the second is where to copy to.
+You can use the	`scp` command to copy files from your the server to your local computer. **Note that you need to do this from your own computer, not from the server!** The first argument is where to copy from and the second is where to copy to.
 For example,
 ```
 scp <netid>@csci112.cs.montana.edu:/home/<netid>/myfile.txt myfile.txt